gnosis/dex-open-solver/README.md

 All this is very early WIP.
 Comments are missing and bugs are likely.
 Code was tested using the small instances in `data/` *exclusively*.

-Currently the code just prints the optimal exchange rate and traded amounts as rational numbers.

-TODO:

-* To actually generate the output solution json, it is necessary to recompute the traded amounts using the integer arithmetic done in the smart contract.
-There is some code for that, but it's not enabled.

 ## Running

 For help on all options: